Thomas Kinkade: Business practices

 Kinkade's company, Media Arts Group Inc., was accused of unfair dealings with owners of Thomas Kinkade Signature Gallery franchises.
-In 2006, an arbitration board awarded Karen Hazlewood and Jeffrey Spinello $860,000 in damages and $1.2 million in fees and expenses due to Kinkade's company "[failing] to disclose material information" that would have discouraged them from investing in the gallery.
+In 2006, an arbitration board awarded Karen Hazlewood and Jeffrey Spinello $860,000 in damages and $1.2 million in fees and expenses due to Kinkade's company "[failing] to disclose material information" which would have discouraged them from investing in the gallery.
 The award was later increased to $2.8 million with interest and legal fees.
-The plaintiffs and other former gallery owners also made accusations of being pressured to open additional galleries that were not viable financially, being forced to accept expensive, unsalable inventory, and being undersold by discount outlets the prices of which they were not allowed to match.
+The plaintiffs and other former gallery owners also made accusations of being pressured to open additional galleries which were not viable financially; being forced to accept expensive, unsalable inventory; and being undersold by discount outlets the prices of which they were not allowed to match.
 Kinkade denied the accusations, and Media Arts Group had defended itself successfully in previous suits by other former gallery owners.
-Kinkade himself was not singled out in the finding of fraud by the arbitration board.
-In August 2006, the Los Angeles Times reported that the FBI was investigating these issues, with agents from offices across the country conducting interviews.
+He himself was not singled out in the finding of fraud by the arbitration board.
+In August 2006, the Los Angeles Times reported that the FBI was investigating the issues, with agents from offices across the country conducting interviews.

 Former gallery dealers also charged that the company used Christianity to take advantage of people.
 "They really knew how to bait the hook," said one ex-dealer who spoke on condition of anonymity.
 "They certainly used the Christian hook."
-One former dealer's lawyer stated, "Most of my clients got involved with Kinkade because it was presented as a religious opportunity.
+One former dealer's lawyer said, "Most of my clients got involved with Kinkade because it was presented as a religious opportunity.
 Being defrauded is awful enough, but doing it in the name of God is really despicable."
 On June 2, 2010, Pacific Metro, the artist's production company, filed for Chapter 11 bankruptcy, one day after defaulting on a $1 million court-imposed payment to the aforementioned Karen Hazlewood and Jeffrey Spinello.
 A $500,000 payment had been disbursed previously.

-From 1997 through 2005, court documents show at least 350 independently owned Kinkade franchises.
+From 1997 through 2005, court documents show that there were at least 350 independently owned Kinkade franchises.
 By May 2005, that number had more than halved.
-Kinkade received $50 million during this period.
+Kinkade received $50 million during that period.
 An initial cash investment of $80,000 to $150,000 is listed as a startup cost for franchisees.